 As a small business in the tourism industry, summer may very well be the most important season of the year for you.
 Ensuring adequate employees to handle your busy season can prove quite the challenge, especially with the limited resources that small tour operators, activity providers, or accommodation owners have to work with.
-To help you get set up for peak season, here are 4 things to keep in mind when you hire a tour guide:
+To help you get set up for peak season, here are 4 things to keep in mind during the tour guide job hiring process:

 1. Start hiring early, long before peak time